 Aside from the British Invasion, American music has been the most successful form of colonization imaginable, pervading the globe with an ease only matched by Coca-Cola, McDonald’s, and selfies.
 But not everyone speaks English, leaving a glaring hole in the marketplace for translations of English songs—and the French have turned the rewriting of American and British hits into an art form in and of itself.

 This song not only changes the name of the Beach Boys’ famous “Barbara Ann,” they picked up the bass line and turned it into something just short of the Seinfeld theme.
 There’s something refreshing about hearing the song without its original and all-too-familiar lyrics.
-“Marylène” seems like a bonkers name for a girl to have, but it’s at least a change from “Barbara Ann.”
+“Marylène” is quite the change from “Barbara Ann.”
 Circus even rewrites the section where the Boys would normally be talking in the background and jams some very mid-70s guitar soloing in its place.

-It’s rarely a good idea to cover a Bob Dylan song unless you have that rare genetic mutation that makes you Jimi Hendrix.
-But Aufray’s cover of Dylan’s protest song adds an eerie, almost Western dimension to the song, with a sickly dobro sliding around the edges of the lines.
+It’s rarely a good idea to cover a Bob Dylan song unless you decide that you’re really that good.
+But Aufray’s cover of Dylan’s protest song adds an eerie, almost Western dimension to the song, with a sickly sliding around the edges of the lines.

 If a musician’s going to cover a song, they’d better make it their own at the very least.
 Dassin does one better, turning Jason Crest’s “Waterloo Road” into a song about the Champs-Élysées.
 The cover trounces the original chorus’s clunky “Down Waterloo Road” in a way that tricks your ears into thinking that “Aux Champs-Élysées” are the correct lyrics, since they fit way better than the English lyrics.
 It’s also a simple fact that singing a line that ends with a wide-open ay sound is more fun than singing one that ends in a terminal duh.